View this email in your browser

 View the full list

-Joan came to our agency today to do a training on how to use the Headquarter Platform.
-I found it interesting and refreshing.
-I think you'd benefit from meeting her and getting to know her too!
+Joan came to our premise to go through a training session on how to maximise the use of the Headquarter platform and I found it incredibly useful.
+I think you won't regret getting to know her!